What’s Your IoT Strategy?

 In my time working with manufacturers, I’ve seen successful companies take one of two approaches to analyzing data.
 The two approaches share a common trait: controlled scope and focus.
 As you may know, getting overwhelmed with big data can be a project killer.
 So let’s look at each approach in turn to see how these strategies keep things under control.

 The first successful approach I’ve seen employed is ambitious in some ways, yet focused in others.
 Here, companies instrument a product or prototype extensively.
 However, they don’t do this in a production environment, at least not initially.
 They put this instrumented product through the paces as they would a prototype in testing.
 They expose it to a wide variety of cases and collect everything.

 Once they have some critical mass of data, they don’t try to analyze the data themselves.
 Frankly, there’s just way too much of it.
 They turn machine learning software loose on it.
-They might feed it their initial hypotheses about what they think are the potential correlations.
-But by and large, they are looking for the software to bring them the key findings.
+They might feed the software their initial hypotheses about what they think are the potential correlations.
+But by and large, they look for the software to bring them the key findings.

 Proving or Disproving a Hypothesis